 It’s common for children’s fears to come out at bedtime.
 They may feel more emotional because they are tired, or the natural separation of going into their own bedroom may trigger anxiety.
 If you haven’t already, set up a bedtime routine for your daughter that is comforting, such as listening to music, reading a story, or talking.
 Spending peaceful time with her before she falls asleep will help her relax and feel safe.
 It is also important for children developmentally to learn to self-soothe.
 Teach her techniques she can try should she wake up during the night, such as reading to herself or listening to a recorded story in your voice.
 Reinforce that you are safe in bed nearby.
 Establishing routines and communicating with her about your cancer should help alleviate some of her fears.

-For more information about communicating with children about a cancer diagnosis, read CancerCare’s Helping Children When a Family Member Has Cancer.
+For more information about communicating with children about a cancer diagnosis, read CancerCare’s Helping Children When a Family Member Has Cancer and Helping Children Understand Cancer: Talking to Your Kids About Your Diagnosis.
 The American Cancer Society also has a helpful guide, Helping Children When A Family Member Has Cancer.
+There are also books that use imagery and simple language depending on the child’s age and developmental stage.
+See a full list of our recommended books.